Privacy Policy

 family, relationship, estate planning, property, business, migration, employment or dispute-related information relevant to your matter;

-sensitive information, where it is relevant to our work, including health information, biometric information for verification purposes, criminal history information, racial or ethnic origin, religious information, political opinions, professional memberships or other sensitive information;
+sensitive information, where it is relevant to our work, including health information, biometric information for identity verification purposes, criminal history information, racial or ethnic origin, religious information, political opinions, professional memberships or other sensitive information;

 communications between you and us, including emails, letters, SMS messages, call notes, file notes, online forms and meeting notes;